Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

     - [footer bug](assets/img/footer_bug_mobile.png)
     - need to find solution on this issue.

-- Issue with horizontal scroll appearing some times, this issue is intermittent, and i cannot find what causing it, on refresh this issue goes away.
+- Issue with horizontal scroll appearing some times, this issue is intermittent, and I cannot find what causing it, on refresh this issue goes away.

 ---